LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Clicking on the "Log Book" link in the Main Menu takes you to the Log Book web page.
-The Log Book page allows you to view and delete errors, warnings, detail messages, deprecated functionality warnings, and database action statements that have been logged by Lasso 9 Server via the ``log`` methods.
+The Log Book page allows you to view and delete errors, warnings, detail messages, and deprecated functionality warnings that have been logged by Lasso 9 Server via the ``log`` methods.
 In this area you can also set site logging options.

 .. note::
-   Configuring error logging in Lasso 9 Server Administration is not the same thing as configuring page-level error handling, such as for syntax errors and security errors.
+   Configuring error logging in Lasso Server Admin is not the same thing as configuring page-level error handling, such as for syntax errors and security errors.
 Page-level error handling is described in the Error Reporting chapter of the Lasso Language Guide.

 Filter Log Messages